enoughdrama/Python-Project-Bundler/README.md

 ## Overview

-The Python Module Bundler is a command-line utility designed to bundle a multi-module Python project into a single file.
+The Python Project Bundler is a command-line utility designed to bundle a multi-module Python project into a single file.
 It scans your project directory, detects Python modules, analyzes their dependencies, and produces a single output file with all the code concatenated in the correct dependency order.

 This tool is especially useful for: